MisterFab/openai-rust/README.md

     let messages = vec![
         Message::new(Role::User, "What's the meaning of life?"),
-        Message::new(Role::Assistant, "The meaning of life is to serve the greater good."), Message::new(Role::User, "What is the greatest good?")
+        Message::new(Role::Assistant, "The meaning of life is to serve the greater good."), Message::new(Role::User, "What is the greatest good?"),
+        Message::new(Role::Assistant, "The greatest good is to live in a society that values liberty and justice for all."), Message::new(Role::User, "How is that possible?"),
     ];

     let request = ChatCompletionRequest::new(messages)